-DIVERSITY ESTABLISHING BACKGROUND 20 minutes FACILITATOR Say: Diversity is the range of human differences, including but not limited to race, ethnicity, gender, gender identity, sexual orientation, age, social class, physical ability or attributes, religious or ethical values system, national origin and political beliefs.
+20 minutes DIVERSITY ESTABLISHING BACKGROUND FACILITATOR Establishing Background HOW DO YOU DEFINE DIVERSITY IN 1 WORD?
+Diversity of the second secon Say: Diversity is the range of human differences, including but not limited to race, ethnicity, gender, gender identity, sexual orientation, age, social class, physical ability or attributes, religious or ethical values system, national origin and political beliefs.
 Many times we focus on diversity dimensions when discussing diversity.
-Dimensions can be described through any of the following: Establishing Background Age Race Job Gender Culture Religion Say: Diversity has many dimensions and most of those listed comprise visible dimensions of diversity, while the rest fell into the invisible dimensions.
-For the BSA Establishing Background to be more diverse we should strive to increase our diversity in several dimensions.
+Dimensions can be described through any of the following: Age Race Job Gender Culture Religion Say: Diversity has many dimensions and most of those listed comprise visible dimensions of diversity, while the rest fell into the invisible dimensions.
+For the BSA to be more diverse we should strive to increase our diversity in several dimensions.

-Say: We are going to break into groups to answer 4 Follow-up questions:

-- What does diversity look like in your workplace? - What does diversity look like in Scouting? - What does diversity look like at your camp? - How does your camp, institutionally, respond to being more inclusive of campers and staff members?
+<section-header><list-item><list-item><list-item><list-item><list-item><section-header></section-header></list-item></list-item></list-item></list-item></list-item></section-header> Say: We are going to break into groups to answer 4 Follow-up questions: What does diversity look like in your workplace?
+What does diversity look like in Scouting?
+What does diversity look like at your camp?
+How does your camp, institutionally, respond to being more inclusive of campers and staff members?
 Each group will have 5 minutes to discuss and write down your answers.
 Each team will then report back to the group.
 Do: Give five minutes for group discussion then get the group back together.
 Have each group report.
 Say: It sounds like we could all make a greater impact by focusing on inclusion and being more inclusive.
 Our goal is to be intentional about becoming more inclusive not only in Scouting but in our camps and camp staffs.

-DIVERSITY CULTURAL VALUES AND EXPRESSIONS

-Say: Diversity has many forms and layers.
+10 minutes DIVERSITY CULTURAL VALUES AND EXPRESSIONS FACILITATOR <section-header><section-header><section-header><list-item><list-item><list-item><list-item><list-item><list-item><list-item><list-item></list-item></list-item></list-item></list-item></list-item></list-item></list-item></list-item></section-header></section-header></section-header> Say: Diversity has many forms and layers.
 Diversity is present not only when we see physical differences such as skin color, age, gender, or ethnic background, but also in our different cultural backgrounds.
 There is a difference between cultural expressions and cultural values.
 We see cultural expressions in the form of ethnic foods, dance, and clothing.
 Cultural values-the nature and roles of family and faith, concepts of right and wrong, and beliefs about what constitutes acceptable or unacceptable behavior-represent the fundamental beliefs of a given culture.
 We might respond to cultural expressions without understanding their underlying cultural values.
 Now, reflect on the opening activity: What are some cultural values that came out of the discussions?
-(Seek response but aim for things like the Golden Rule)

-What were some cultural expressions that came out of the same discussion?
-(Seek response but aim for things like: respect coming from certain types of behavior - looking some in the eye for example)

-What can we use from what we learned in the opening activity when we think about this from the perspective of deeply held beliefs versus the expressions of a culture?
+(Seek response but aim for things like the Golden Rule) What were some cultural expressions that came out of the same discussion?
+(Seek response but aim for things like: respect coming from certain types of behavior - looking some in the eye for example) What can we use from what we learned in the opening activity when we think about this from the perspective of deeply held beliefs versus the expressions of a culture?
 (Seek response but aim for the need to understand other cultures and beliefs and the need to support other cultures and differences).
 We are all born and reared within a cultural context, whether it is Northern, Midwestern, Southern, Northeastern, Southwestern or another country.
 This cultural context creates differences in family structure, schooling, and many other influences that have contributed to who we are today.